TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 # Takeprofit Hub

+## Version 2026.7.27.370 (27 July, 2026)
+* Added support for creating synthetic liquidity for both standalone synthetic symbols and existing maker-fed symbols.
+Synthetic and real liquidity can now be combined into a single order book with improved execution routing and a redesigned configuration workflow.

 ## Version 2026.7.20.613 (20 July, 2026)
 * Updated TSV import for editable rule tables: imported changes are now applied only after Save.
 * Improved TSV import validation and reliability.